ZeldOcarina/nu-dentistry/dental-emergency.md

   heading: WHAT IS A DENTAL EMERGENCY?
   text: NU DENTISTRY MAKES SURE YOU NEVER PUT OFF A NECESSARY PROCEDURE.
   content: |-
     It can be hard to tell sometimes whether something is truly an 'emergency.'
 Do you need immediate treatment, or can it wait until you schedule an appointment?
-If you experience any of these symptoms, please call our office at (832) 916-4144:
+If you experience any of these symptoms, please call our office at <a href='tel:+8329164144' title='Click to Call Us'>(832) 916-4144</a>:

     * **Oral sensitivity.** Although minor sensitivity can be addressed at a regular appointment, a sudden onset of severe sensitivity may indicate infection.
     * **Severe tooth, gum, or jaw pain.** Acute pain can indicate multiple dental issues.
 Toothaches are a sign of infection, especially when accompanied by a fever, earache, or pressure.